 If you’re looking for a solution to your hair loss or thinning hair, you’ve probably heard about a number of different treatments and procedures.
 There’s so much out there it likely seems confusing.
 Hair transplants in particular can leave your head spinning and you may have heard about two types of hair transplants with similar sounding names and initials.
 They are Follicular Unit Extraction (FUE) and Follicular Unit Transplantation (FUT).
-These two procedures may sound an awful lot alike, but they’re actually very different.
+These two procedures may sound alike, but they’re actually very different.

 RHRLI Offers a Permanent Solution to Hair Loss

 RHRLI wants you to know the distinct differences between FUE and FUT and why they’re important.
 We offer a Robotic FUE procedure that we believe is the best permanent solution to hair loss out there.
 It’s called the ARTAS® System, and RHRLI is the only hair loss treatment center on Long Island that offers this revolutionary procedure.
 We want our customers to understand our procedure and why it differs from FUT procedures.

 The Basics of FUE and FUT